rosie-s/courses/Udacity/03_BertelsmannDataScienceChallenge/Notes/06_Lesson6.md

 ## Probability Distribution Function

 - **_Probability Distribution Function:_** A normal curve with an area of 1 beneath it, to represent the cumulative frequency of values.

 <p align="center">
     <img align="center" width=500 alt="Curve" src=../Images/06Curve.PNG><br/>
 Figure 6.1: The area beneath the curve is 1.
 </p>

+- **_Horizontal Asymptote:_** A horizontal asymptote is a y-value on a graph which a function approaches but does not actually reach.

+-  _Area = Probability of randomly selecting less than x = Proportion in sample/Population with scores less than x_

 ### Finding the probability
 We can use the PDF to find the probability of specific measurements occurring.
 The following